22f3001517/mlf-ta-notes/README.md

-# ta-mlf
+# MLF Notes
-A repository of reosurces as TA for Machine Learning - Foundations course
+These are some resources I prepared while being the TA for the course during the 2nd and 3rd term of 2024.